dmytrozahor/PS_Task_4/README.md

 ### Implementation

 - The following structures were introduced: `BookRating`, `Review`, as well as all the corresponding DTOs.
-- `Zod` library was used to maintain separation of architectural layers.
+- `Zod` library was used to maintain separation of architectural layers and to provide type-based validation.
 - A clear structure was maintained to separate `dtos`, `middleware`, `routes`, `services` and `schema`.
 - Integration tests were written for each endpoint.
+- Additionally, the frontend was developed and introduced an additional functional, including update and delete operations.
 - Additionally, was introduced `Docker` config for a comfortable deployment and `Datadog` (in progress) integration.

 ### Building the application